HISTORY - A Concise Summary of a Century by Judith Cullen

-In October of 1918, a group of civic minded community members founded the Tacoma Chapter of the Drama League of America (known as the "Tacoma Drama League" or sometimes as the "Civic Drama League").
-The Drama League of America sought to promote theater and the study of theatrical literature and culture as a means of community building as well as individual enrichment.
-Many such chapters were started across the United States.
-The Tacoma Chapter was comprised of the Civic Drama School and the Tacoma Little Theatre (TLT).
-The Drama League provided oversight, governance, and promoted the two subsidiary wings.
-While TLT's first fully realized production was not until December of 1919, a production of G B Shaw's You Never Can Tell, The time from 1918 to 1919 was filled with classes, play reading and study.
-That commitment has been the hallmark of TLT's history.
-While some gaps maybe found in its production history for various reasons including the Great Depression and World War II, records show that organizational activity has never ceased since those early days in 1918.
+In October of 1918, a group of civic-minded community members founded the Tacoma Chapter of the Drama League of America (known as the "Tacoma Drama League" or sometimes as the "Civic Drama League").
+The Drama League of America sought to promote theater, the study of theatrical literature and culture as a means of community building and individual enrichment.
+Many chapters were started across the United States during the years surrounding the first World War.
+The Tacoma Chapter comprised the Civic Drama School and Tacoma Little Theatre (TLT); the Drama League providing oversight and governance.

-Today, TLT is the surviving entity of the original three.
-As such, it has inherited the responsibilities and goals of all three: Governance, Promotion, Education, and Production.
-TLT is governed by a volunteer Board of Directors, and is managed by a small professional staff.
-TLT hires professional directors and contracts designers and other production leadership positions from among those with professional or other significant experience.
-The actors, crew, ushers, and all other theater functions are accomplished by over 250 volunteers from a four county area giving over 10,000 volunteer hours a year to provide their friends, family, neighbors, co-workers and community with some of the best amateur theater this area has to offer.
-This puts Tacoma Little Theatre among the largest volunteer driven organizations in Pierce County.
+Today, TLT continues as the surviving entity of the original three: Tacoma Drama League, The Civic Drama School, and the Little Theatre.
+As such, it has inherited the responsibilities and goals of all: governance, promotion, education and production.
+TLT is governed by a volunteer Board of Directors,and is managed by a small professional staff.
+TLT hires professional directors, and contracts designers and other production leadership positions from among those with professional or other significant experience.
+The actors, crew, ushers, and all other theater functions are accomplished by over 250 volunteers from a four-county area giving over 10,000 volunteer hours a year to provide their friends, family, neighbors, co-workers and community with some of the best amateur theater this area has to offer.

 Did You Know?